Princess Victoria of Hesse and by Rhine: Early life

 In early November 1878, Victoria contracted diphtheria.
-Elisabeth was swiftly moved out of their room and was the only member of the family to escape the disease.
-For days, Victoria's mother nursed the sick, but she was unable to save her youngest daughter, Marie, who died in mid-November.
-Just as the rest of the family seemed to have recovered, Princess Alice fell ill.
+Elisabeth was quickly moved from their shared room and was the only member of the family to avoid infection.
+For several days, Victoria's mother nursed the sick, but she was unable to save her youngest daughter, Marie, who died in mid-November.
+Just as the remaining family members appeared to be recovering, Alice fell ill.
 She died on 14 December, the anniversary of the death of her father, Prince Albert.
-As the eldest child, Victoria partly assumed the role of mother to the younger children and of companion to her father.
+As the eldest child, Victoria assumed some of her mother's responsibilities, caring for her younger siblings and supporting her father.
 She later wrote, "My mother's death was an irreparable loss ...
 My childhood ended with her death, for I became the eldest and most responsible".

 Marriage and family

-At family gatherings, Victoria had often met Prince Louis of Battenberg, who was her first cousin once removed and a member of a morganatic branch of the Hessian royal family.
-Prince Louis had adopted British nationality and was serving as an officer in the Royal Navy.
-In the winter of 1882, they met again at Darmstadt, and were engaged the following summer.
+At family gatherings, Victoria had often met Prince Louis of Battenberg, her first cousin once removed and a member of a morganatic branch of the Hessian royal family.
+Louis had adopted British nationality and was serving as an officer in the Royal Navy.
+They met again in Darmstadt in the winter of 1882 and became engaged the following summer.

-After a brief postponement because of the death of her maternal uncle Prince Leopold, Duke of Albany, Victoria married Prince Louis on 30 April 1884 at Darmstadt.
-Her father did not approve of the match; in his view Prince Louis—his own first cousin—had little money and would deprive him of his daughter's company, as the couple would naturally live abroad in Britain.
-However, Victoria was of an independent mind and took little notice of her father's displeasure.
-Remarkably, that same evening, Victoria's father secretly married his mistress, Countess Alexandrine von Hutten-Czapska, the former wife of Alexander von Kolemine, the Russian chargé d'affaires in Darmstadt.
-His marriage to a divorcee who was not of equal rank shocked the assembled royalty of Europe and through diplomatic and family pressure Victoria's father was forced to seek an annulment of his own marriage.
+After a brief postponement because of the death of her maternal uncle, Prince Leopold, Duke of Albany, Victoria married Louis on 30 April 1884 in Darmstadt.
+Her father disapproved of the match; in his view, Louis – his own first cousin – had little money and would take Victoria abroad to live in Britain, depriving him of her company.
+Victoria, however, was independent‑minded and paid little heed to her father's objections.
+Remarkably, that same evening, her father secretly married his mistress, Countess Alexandrine von Hutten-Czapska, the former wife of Alexander von Kolemine, the Russian chargé d'affaires in Darmstadt.
+His marriage to a divorcee of unequal rank shocked Europe's royal houses, and diplomatic and family pressure forced him to seek an annulment.

-Over the next sixteen years, Victoria and her husband had four children:
+Over the next sixteen years, Victoria and Louis had four children: